|

 The

-Garden Route runs along the Western
+Garden Route runs along the

-is so called because of its perpetual lushness.
+and is so called because of its perpetual lushness.

-Its appeal is further enhanced by the ridge of
+Its appeal is further enhanced by the ridge

-folded mountains running along the coast, whose
+of folded mountains running along the coast,

-diversity of scenery from exquisite empty beaches
+The diversity of scenery from exquisite empty

-to staggering mountain passes, together with an
+beaches to staggering mountain passes, together

-unlimited choice of hotels, guest houses, lodges
+with an unlimited choice of hotels, guest houses,

-visited areas in South Africa. |
+the most visited areas in South Africa. |

-| WILDERNESS
+WILDERNESS

 NATIONAL PARK